1989

 20th centuryChineseOne of fifty-four paintings (originally fifty-five); ink and color on paper

-20th centuryChineseVertical wall scroll; ink and color on paper, with artist’s signature and seal
+20th centuryChineseVertical wall scroll; ink, color, metallic paint, and collage on paper, with artist’s signature and seal

 20th centuryChineseOne of fifty-four paintings (originally fifty-five); ink and color on paper